peitechnology/node-caller/README.md

 npm start
 ```

 Open browser to localhost:8080 and fill in the form.
+[Check recordings](https://medium.com/@Pei_Blog/how-to-automatically-freeze-your-credit-at-all-three-bureaus-d756494ea46) after calls to debug or listen for pins.

-## Help Needed:
+## Configuration:

-It would be great to get help or comments in the following areas:
-- Security
-- Pause Method (lacks accuracy because of variable response time, speech recognition is one improvement option)
-- Already frozen case
+Refer to our [medium article](https://medium.com/@Pei_Blog/how-to-automatically-freeze-your-credit-at-all-three-bureaus-d756494ea46) for how to host TwiML and setup with your own Twilio account.

-## Call Flow:
+### Call Flow:

 The following is the flow for each call to freeze credit at the major institutions.
 Credit to reddit, as this was originally found on the [Equifax megathread](https://www.reddit.com/r/personalfinance/comments/6yv4gb/official_mega_thread_recent_equifax_security/).

+#### TransUnion Script:
-__TransUnion__ 888-909-8872:
+__TransUnion__ - 888-909-8872

+Pin is the 6-digit code you entered and mailed to you after the call.

 ```
 enter zip code